juansalinas-xyz/greenplus-adrs/frontend/docs/adr/20240130-framework-css.md

 # Framework CSS

-- Status: [proposed] <!-- optional -->
+- Status: accepted <!-- optional -->
-- Deciders: [] <!-- optional -->
+- Deciders: - <!-- optional -->
-- Date: [YYYY-MM-DD when the decision was last updated] <!-- optional.
+- Date: 31/01/24 <!-- optional.
 To customize the ordering without relying on Git creation dates and filenames -->

 ## Context and Problem Statement